 The General Fund is the Library's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
 The primary revenue sources are appropriations from Mecklenburg County.
-The primary expenditures are for personnel, library materials and maintenance.
+The primary expenditures are for personnel, library materials, and maintenance.

 The Special Revenue Funds account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes.
-Generally, proceeds from federal and State grants as well as contributions to the Foundation are accounted for in the Library's Special Revenue Funds.
+Generally, proceeds from federal and state grants as well as inter-fund transfers from the Foundation are accounted for in the Library's Special Revenue Funds.